ashjpo/LM-MS/readme.md

 			3)	Simple to deploy, less external dependencies

-		4. Developers can focus their work on writing service code that is directly related to business logic without having to think too much about framework-related content.		¡ä(O©nO*)¡ä
+		4. Developers can focus their work on writing service code that is directly related to business logic without having to think too much about framework-related content.		Â¡Ã¤(OÂ©nO*)Â¡Ã¤

 		5. There may be some bugs in this open source version, if you find it, you can contact me.	>_<|||